Changes to the Indiana Parenting Time Guidelines

 If your child is three years old or older and is enrolled in an academic child-care program or education facility, then the program or facility’s calendar where the child is enrolled controls for holiday parenting time.
 If the child is not enrolled in any program or facility, then the school calendar where the child primarily resides controls for holiday parenting time.
 If the parents have equal parenting time, then the school calendar where the parent paying the controlled expenses resides controls for holiday parenting time.

 Yes.
 It is often helpful for parents to actually create a year-long parenting time calendar or schedule.
-An online calendar to assist parents in creating a parenting time schedule may be found at: https://public.courts.in.gov/PTC/#/
+Create a Patenting Time Calendar.

 The IPTG added the use of text messaging and email as common methods of communication and eliminated the use of a pager.
 Also, in recognition of children obtaining phones at younger ages, the IPTG recognizes a parent’s ability to restrict phone or device use by a child as discipline as long as that parent is not doing so in order to prevent communication with the other parent.